St. Louis, MO

 Do you think opioid addiction is becoming an epidemic?
 Between 2010 and 2016, opioid addiction increased by an outstanding amount – 493%, according to a study conducted by Blue Cross Blue Shield of its members.
 According to new research, opioid ad Read More »

-According to a study released in the American Journal of Public Health earlier this month, 68,177 American physicians received payouts totaling more than $46 million from prescription opioid manufacturers from 2013 to 2015.
-Drug overdose has become t Read More »
+American Physicians Get Rich Off Patients’ Addiction to Opioids According to a study released in the American Journal of Public Health earlier this month, 68,177 American physicians received payouts totaling more than $46 million from prescript Read More »

-Last month at the American Diabetes Association’s (ADA) 77th Scientific Sessions, AstraZeneca Plc. presented new data supporting the safety and effectiveness of their SLGT-2 inhibitor Farxiga.
-This data is in direct contention with the FDA̵ Read More »
+Farxiga Safety Claims Contradicted By FDA Last month at the American Diabetes Association’s (ADA) 77th Scientific Sessions, AstraZeneca Plc. presented new data supporting the safety and effectiveness of their SLGT-2 inhibitor Farxiga.
+The dat Read More »

 According to a report by the Institute for Safe Medication Practices (ISMP), the FDA’s Adverse Event Reporting System (FAERS) is flawed and needs modernization.
 ISMP’s report is based on the analysis of 847,039 reports gathered over Read More »